 Oh, and one more thing.

 If you find an awesome deal on a product on Amazon, check other retailers to see if they have a price on that item in the same ballpark.
 If what you’re seeing on Amazon is a crazy steal, the product might not be legit.
-It’s a bummer, but more than a few parents have unknowingly purchased counterfeit car seats off of Amazon, Walmart.com, etc. They are not safe and these scammers are interested in your money and not your baby’s safety.
+It’s a bummer, but more than a few parents have unknowingly purchased counterfeit car seats from Amazon, Walmart.com, etc. They are not safe and these scammers are interested in your money and not your baby’s safety.

 Baby Product Safety Summary